Pleural Thickening and Mesothelioma

 Doctors use X-rays, CT scans and MRIs to look for pleural thickening.
 Finding it early can help guide better treatment and improve outcomes.

-They also run tests to rule out other conditions like pleural plaques.
-These are small, flat spots on the outside of the lungs.
-Unlike plaques, pleural thickening is widespread scarring that can make the lungs stiff.
+They may also run tests to rule out other conditions like pleural plaques and pleural effusion.
+A pleural effusion is fluid buildup in the pleural space, and it can worsen shortness of breath.
+Pleural plaques are small, flat spots on the outside of the lungs, while pleural thickening is more widespread scarring that can make the lungs stiff.
 Doctors also check for signs of asbestos cancers, like pleural mesothelioma.

 Telling your doctor about any asbestos exposure helps with a clear diagnosis.
 If you’re unsure about your diagnosis, getting a second opinion is always an option.